jab/bidict/docs/other-bidict-types.rst

 should not use ``isinstance(obj, dict)``.
 This check is too specific, because dict-like objects need not actually be instances of dict or a dict subclass.
-You can see this fails for many dict-like in the standard library:
+You can see this fails for many dict-like objects in the standard library:

 .. doctest::